digitalkaoz/versioneye-php/README.md

 ##Installation

 first you have to decide which `http adapter` to use.
 The library supports `guzzlehttp/guzzle` and `kriswallsmith/buzz`.
-Where guzzle is preferred.
+Where guzzle is default.

 ```